 Most of our conditional offers are based on A2 exams which candidates sit at the end of year 13 (or the end of the Upper Sixth form year).
 We do, however, take into account certificated AS results, along with all other relevant information, when assessing candidates' applications and deciding on offers.
 In exceptional circumstances, we very occasionally make 'matriculation' (EE) offers.
 We do not - and will not - require attainment in particular STEP papers as a part of our offer, except in Mathematics.

 We encourage potential applicants to tailor their choice of A-level subjects (or equivalent qualifications) to optimise their chances of gaining admission to the courses they wish to study at university.
-If you read the specific page for your subject on this website, and indeed on the websites of other universities, you will get an idea of what subjects may help.
+If you read the specific page for your subject on this website, and indeed on the websites of other universities, you will get an idea of what subject choices may help.
 Some subjects, such as Medicine, have very specific requirements, whereas others, such as Law, do not.

 Qualifications beyond A-level